3RROR4O4x/Security-Tools-Note/README.md

 What you should see: A concise timeline listing things like “Packet 12 — ARP who-has; Packet 13 — ARP reply; Packet 47–49 — TCP handshake; Packet 50 — HTTP GET.”

-Troubleshoot: If your script fails to parse the PCAP, ensure the file was captured correctly and the script expects the right file format.
+✅Troubleshoot: If your script fails to parse the PCAP, ensure the file was captured correctly and the script expects the right file format.

-Reflection / Teaching Prompts
+🤔Reflection / Teaching Prompts

 After completing the lab, ask yourself (or your students) to explain:

-Why ARP is necessary on a LAN, and how ARP spoofing can be abused.
+- Why ARP is necessary on a LAN, and how ARP spoofing can be abused.

-How MAC and IP addresses differ in role and scope.
+- How MAC and IP addresses differ in role and scope.

-What a SYN flood attack would attempt to do to the TCP handshake.
+- What a SYN flood attack would attempt to do to the TCP handshake.

-How defenders can monitor ARP or long-lived outbound connections to detect suspicious behavior.
+- How defenders can monitor ARP or long-lived outbound connections to detect suspicious behavior.

-Common pitfalls & quick fixes
+⚠️✅Common pitfalls & quick fixes

-No traffic captured → Wrong interface, capture permissions, or VM network mode.
+- No traffic captured → Wrong interface, capture permissions, or VM network mode.
 Re-check interface selection and permissions.

-Wireshark shows nothing → Try capturing with tcpdump and then open the saved file; ensure you have permission (dumpcap config) or run as a user allowed to capture.
+- Wireshark shows nothing → Try capturing with tcpdump and then open the saved file; ensure you have permission (dumpcap config) or run as a user allowed to capture.

-Scanning yields no hosts → Ensure scanning network is the same subnet and that host discovery method (ARP vs ICMP) is appropriate for the environment.
+- Scanning yields no hosts → Ensure scanning network is the same subnet and that host discovery method (ARP vs ICMP) is appropriate for the environment.

-Script errors → Confirm dependencies (Scapy installed) and that the PCAP path is correct.
+- Script errors → Confirm dependencies (Scapy installed) and that the PCAP path is correct.

-What to save as proof / deliverables
+🛠️What to save as proof / deliverables

-Capture files for ARP/ICMP and for the TCP handshake.
+- Capture files for ARP/ICMP and for the TCP handshake.

-A short timeline note (a paragraph or bullet list) describing the main events and packet numbers.
+- A short timeline note (a paragraph or bullet list) describing the main events and packet numbers.

-The parsing script and its output.
+- The parsing script and its output.

-Short notes on anything unusual you observed.